WJXX: ABC upheaval

-Allbritton reached a deal to resurrect the long-dormant WYDP license, which had been sold in the interim to WRP L.P., under a local marketing agreement and build an interim facility to provide network coverage to Jacksonville, particularly the southern and western portions of the market.
+To make up for WBSG's coverage shortfall in the market, Allbritton reached a deal to activate the long-dormant WYDP construction permit, which had been sold in the interim to WRP L.P., under a local marketing agreement.
+The compressed timetable forced Allbritton to build an interim facility to provide network coverage to Jacksonville, particularly the southern and western portions of the market where WBSG could not be seen at all.

 On February 9, 1997, channel 25 came to air under new WJXX call letters.
 It became the third station in Jacksonville to affiliate with ABC; WTLV had carried the network from 1980 to 1988.
 Simultaneously, WBSG-TV joined ABC as a semi-satellite of WJXX.
-For viewers in Georgia dependent on the WBSG-TV transmitter, the switch went well; that station alone continued to air its regional newscasts.
+For viewers in Georgia dependent on the WBSG-TV transmitter, the switch went well despite reports of "slightly grainy" reception; that station broke off from WJXX's feed to continue airing its regional newscasts.
 Viewers in the Jacksonville area relying on the interim WJXX installation from the final transmitter site, north of Lake Asbury, were greeted with a "patchy" signal; one cable company serving St. Augustine could not get a clean signal to feed to 24,000 subscribers.
-A direct link from WJXX to the primary cable company in Jacksonville was not established until December; the station was placed on channel 7 on cable systems, resulting in ingress issues with the over-the-air signal of WJCT on the same frequency and a poor picture even in cable households.
+Even in cable households, picture quality left much to be desired; while its permanent studio was under construction, WJXX sent its signal to cable systems from its transmitters rather than via a direct fiber-optic link.
+Further problems came when MediaOne, the primary cable provider in Jacksonville, placed WJXX on channel 7 at Allbritton's request.
+However, this caused ingress issues with the over-the-air signal of WJCT on the same frequency; the problem was not alleviated until MediaOne moved the station to channel 5.
+Even then, WJXX did not provide a direct feed to MediaOne until December.
 Closed captioning was unavailable, even for ABC network programming, for nearly six months.

 In April, Allbritton filed instead to buy WJXX outright while leasing WBSG-TV, paying $5 million for channel 25.
 The deal was concluded in September.